-Woodward, a Democrat, was the representative for Pennsylvania's 12th congressional district from 1867 to 1871.
+Woodward was the representative for Pennsylvania’s 12th congressional district and was a Democrat.
+He served from 1867 to 1871.

 From Nov 1867 to Mar 1871, Woodward missed 367 of 1,255 roll call votes, which is 29.2%.
 This is on par with the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.